 Here is what I think: smoking tobacco does not make you stupid, but think about it for a second: you roll dry leaves in a piece of paper, set the whole business on fire and suck the smoke into your lungs.
 Granted, it’s not the same as sniffing glue, but it is also not exactly the result of a brilliant thought process.

 MONDAY, 5 JANUARY 2009

-You can justify and rationalize the most criminal behaviour.
-What you need is the ability to honestly criticize yourself, to question your own behaviour and choices, and to reconsider them in a critical fashion.
+You can justify and rationalise the most criminal behaviour.
+What you need is the ability to honestly criticise yourself, to question your own behaviour and choices, and to reconsider them in a critical fashion.

 MONDAY, 12 JANUARY 2009